Jump-start developing APEX apps using MLE/JavaScript: Containers

-Support for In-Database JavaScript is one of the most exciting new features in Oracle Database 23c Free.
+Support for In-Database JavaScript is one of the most exciting new features in Oracle Database 23ai.
 JavaScript is the first language supported by Oracle Multilingual Engine (MLE), powered by GraalVM.
 Oracle APEX was one of the first platforms to support server-side JavaScript.
 If you want to get started developing using MLE and APEX without having to concern yourself with the installation, using container images is the fastest way to create a lab environment.
 It can be as simple as podman-compose up.
+The necessary Oracle REST Data Services (ORDS) runtime will be provided and configured automatically.

-This post describes a fast path to creating a development lab to experiment with MLE and APEX using Docker Compose.
+This post describes a fast path to creating a development lab to experiment with MLE and APEX using compose.
 Why compose?
-Because it can be used to consistently tie multiple container images together, including network & and name resolution, with a single command to start and stop containers.
+Because it can be used to consistently tie multiple container images together, including network and and name resolution, with a single command to start and stop containers.
 Please note that the compose format is not exclusively tied to Docker.
-This post was created using podman-compose on Oracle Linux 9.3.

 Lab environment